 What Is This Inventory?

 If you are doing a good job of managing your shortcomings, then the Tenth step will be easy.
 Your personal inventory will be minimal.
 Congratulations on being a good person!
 However, most of us will have our good and bad days, so we need to “monitor” ourselves.
-The inventory is something that we are asked to put into practice.
+The inventory is something that we are asked to put into practice every day.
 The multitudes of sponsors out there will have different ideas about how to approach this.
 I would suggest doing a daily inventory until such time that you can confidently say that you don’t need to.
 I, for one, am going to try to do this every day.

 When We Were Wrong